1728 Alberni St and 735 Bidwell St rezoning application

 Having read the statements from the design team and the responses from city staff to posted questions, I have a question: can you tell me what is the mechanism utilized by the City for determining if a design, in particular one occupying most of a city block and featuring two buildings each more than 340 feet each, is APPROPRIATE for that site and for the city?
 Is there a check list?
 Is there a process?
 Is the appearance of the development considered at all?
 Thank you.
 BrianS

-BrianSVan asked about 3 years ago
+BrianSVan asked over 3 years ago

 The evaluation of a rezoning proposal in this part of the city is evaluated based on a number of policies and guidelines.
 It includes the West End Plan, the Rezoning Policy for the West End, the West End – Tower, Form and Siting Administrative Bulletin.
 The height for buildings and form of development are governed by those policy documents for this area.
 There is a checklist and there is a process for a rezoning application and enquiry.